TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 tsc --generatetrace trace
 ```

-This example has 400 route definitions all with `validateSearch` using `zod` and query integration through `context` and `loader`'s - it is an extreme example.
-The large wall at the beginning of the trace is what TypeScript was type checking when it first hits `Link`.
-The language service type checks a file or region of a file from the beginning but only that region or file.
-This meant the language service also had to do this work whenever you interact with `Link`.
-It turns out this wall is TypeScript inferring all the types in all the route definitions of the whole route tree.
-As mentioned, route definitions can in turn contain complex types from external validation libraries which are also inferred.
-This is quite clearly going to slow down the editing experience.
+This example has 400 route definitions all with `validateSearch` using `zod` and TanStack Query integration through the routes `context` and `loader`'s - it is an extreme example.
+The large wall at the beginning of the trace is what TypeScript was type-checking when it first hit an instance of the `<Link>` component.

+The language server works by type-checking a file (or a region of a file) from the beginning, but only for that file/region.
+So this meant that the language service had to do this work whenever you interacted with an instance of a `<Link>` component.
+It turns out, that this was the bottleneck that we were hitting when inferring all the necessary types from the accumulated route tree.
+As mentioned, route definitions themselves can contain complex types from external validation libraries which then also need inference.

+It became quite apparent early on that this was quite clearly going to slow down the editor experience.

 ## Breaking down work for the language service